 Executive Order 12866

-We have consulted with the Office of Management and Budget (OMB) and determined that this final rule does not meet the criteria for a significant regulatory action under Executive Order (E.O.)
-12866, as amended by E.O.
-13258.
-We have also determined that this final rule meets the plain language requirement of E.O.
-12866, as amended by E.O.
-13258.
+We have consulted with the Office of Management and Budget (OMB) and determined that this final rule does not meet the criteria for a significant regulatory action under Executive Order 12866, as amended by Executive Order 13258.
+We have also determined that this final rule meets the plain language requirement of Executive Order 12866, as amended by Executive Order 13258.

 Regulatory Flexibility Act

-We certify that this final rule will not have a significant economic impact on a substantial number of small entities.
+We certify that this final rule does not have a significant economic impact on a substantial number of small entities because it affects only individuals.
 Therefore, a regulatory flexibility analysis, as provided in the Regulatory Flexibility Act, as amended, is not required.

 Paperwork Reduction Act